Advertiser Disclosure

 Length of Your Credit History

 Your credit history’s length impacts your score.
 It makes up 15% of your FICO score.
 Borrowers with lengthier credit histories get higher credit scores.
 More experience makes a borrower more trustworthy to a lender.
-Opening a credit card gives you additional credit history.
+Opening a credit card gives you an additional credit history.
 New credit cards will not hurt your score, but closing an older account can reduce your score by a few points.

 You should keep older credit cards open even if you do not use them anymore.
 That’s because each deleted credit account reduces the average age of your credit accounts.
 The credit history from older accounts will continue to bolster your score, even if you don’t use them.
 It’s important to keep in mind that some credit card issuers will automatically close your credit card if it remains inactive long enough.
 Putting a single monthly subscription on an older credit card will provide enough activity to keep your account open.
 It may only make sense to close a credit card if the issuer charges a high annual fee and you no longer use the card.
 If you have one of these cards, wait until you don’t need another loan for several months until you decide to close it.